Seagate/cortx/doc/CORTXContributionGuide.md

 - Please read our [Code Style Guide](https://github.com/Seagate/cortx/blob/main/doc/CodeStyle.md).

+- Get started with [GitHub Tools and Procedures](../doc/Tools.rst), if you are new to GitHub.

 - Before you set up your GitHub, you'll need to

   1. Generate the SSH key on your development box using: